Luis Robert Player Props: White Sox vs. Tigers

 Luis Robert At The Plate

-- Robert leads Chicago with 50 hits, batting .263 this season with 26 extra-base hits.
+- Robert leads Chicago in total hits (50) this season while batting .263 with 26 extra-base hits.

-- Among the qualified hitters, he ranks 73rd in batting average, while his on-base percentage ranks 109th and he is 11th in slugging.
+- Among the qualified batters in MLB, he ranks 74th in batting average, 109th in on-base percentage, and 12th in slugging.

-- In 33.3% of his games this season, Robert has notched at least one RBI.
-In eight of those games (15.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Robert has driven home a run in 17 games this season (33.3%), including more than one RBI in 15.7% of his games and producing three or more of his team's runs on two occasions..

-- In 47.1% of his games this season, he has scored at least once.
+- In 47.1% of his games this year, he has scored at least once.
 And he's had nine games with multiple runs (17.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.